If you're like most small businesses, your email inbox is overflowing with unsolicited marketing pitches.

 Before we look at the questionable pitches, let's take a look at how business listings work.

 Business listings or "local SEO" focuses on getting your business listed in online directories.
 Why?
 It helps your business to get found online and the inbound links from directories can boost the ranking of your website.
+(You can easily learn how to do this yourself with the same tool I use.)

 In local SEO? recurring fees for ongoing "citation management" - Having tons of citations has diminished in importance so much that getting the top tier right once and letting them marinate is just fine...— Carrie Hill 🗺️📌 (@CarrieHill) October 4, 2019